tillyjay/catApp/README.md

-# catApp
+# Cat App
-The application is an interface where the user can select three different cat characteristics and the app will match you with the perfect cat.
-The site is desktop and mobile friendly.
+This application provides users with a fun interface to select three different cat characteristics, and based on their choices, the app will match them with the perfect cat.
+Whether you are a fan of fluffy tails, playful antics, or a specific color pattern, this app has your ideal feline companion.
+The site is designed to be both desktop and mobile-friendly, ensuring a seamless experience for users across various devices.

-The app was created using JavaScript’s fetch function to grab data from an API, sort and filter it with three separate JS array methods to return a selected piece of data.
-The app also leveraged a jQuery library and was styled entirely using SASS.
-The elements were also created dynamically with DOM manipulation.

-Working with an API was a challenging new experience but was a great exercise in working with data.
-Additionally, this was my first-time using SASS; a bit of a learning curve, but I now understand why incorporating variables into styling can be super beneficial in writing concise code.
+## Features
+- Cat Characteristics: Select three different cat characteristics to find your perfect feline match.
+- Responsive Design: Enjoy a seamless experience on both desktop and mobile devices.
+- Fun Pop Up: To let you know you've recieved your daily dose of cat and are no longer incatpacitaed.

+## Technologies Used
+- JavaScript (fetch function for API data)
+- jQuery library
+- SASS (for styling)
+- DOM Manipulation

+## Challenges Faced
+- API Integration: Utilizing JavaScript's fetch function to grab data from an API was a challenging yet valuable experience, enhancing my understanding of working with external data sources.
+- SASS Styling: This project marked my first time using SASS, introducing a learning curve.
+However, the experience highlighted the benefits of incorporating variables into styling for more concise code.

+## Future Improvements
+- Additional Cat Characteristics: Expand the app's features to include more cat characteristics for a more comprehensive matching experience.
+  User Profiles: Implement user profiles to save and track users' preferred cat characteristics.

-Home page in desktop view
+### Home page in desktop view
 ![gitHubCatApp](https://user-images.githubusercontent.com/97525044/218125131-806dc317-f504-4d01-bcb6-36a634ec4cce.png)

-Cat selection
+### Cat selection
 ![catApp2](https://user-images.githubusercontent.com/97525044/218125665-743b9828-320a-49ba-8db4-db1b45e1531b.png)

-Selected outcome
+### Selected outcome
 ![catApp3](https://user-images.githubusercontent.com/97525044/218125864-763600ea-fc05-483e-b63f-c5fc7739c49d.png)